The Ultimate Open Source Database List Profiling 16 Software Tools

 WebScaleSQL is a relational database management system created as a software branch of the production-ready community releases of MySQL.
 The open source software was created by a collaboration of engineers from several companies (Facebook, Google, LinkedIn, Twitter, Alibaba).
 Key features include an automated framework that runs and publishes the results of MySQL’s built-in test system, a suite of stress tests, and a prototype automated performance testing system.

-If you’re looking for an enterprise-class database software solution, consult our freshly updated Data Management Buyer’s Guide.
+If you’re looking for an enterprise data management solution, consult our freshly updated Data Management Buyer’s Guide.